nbelaid/nbelaid.github.io/web/us_sat/us_sat.md

 ---

-# Title: US Scholastic Aptitude Test
-Case study on some influential factors.

 # Introduction
 In this post, we are looking at the SAT (Scholastic Aptitude Test) scores of high schoolers in the US along with other informations.
 We will use <code>Python</code> for the data analysis.

 The SAT is a test that high schoolers take in the US before applying to college so it is fairly important.
 Moreover, SAT scores are used to indicate how good a school district is.
 There have been allegations about the SAT being unfair (to certain ethnic groups in the US for example).
 Doing this analysis on New York City data will help shed some light on the fairness of the SAT.

-## Credits
-This case study is based on an article of [Vik Paruchuri](https://twitter.com/vikparuchuri "@vikparuchuri").
-I thank him for this example.

-## Pre-analysis
+# Pre-analysis
 In order to investigate the relation between the SAT and other factors such the ethnic groups or class sizes, we need data.
 In the Web site of the city of New York, we can find many data sets from which these have been selected:
 - <b>SAT results</b> by school (more information and download [here](https://data.cityofnewyork.us/Education/SAT-Results/f9bf-2cp4)).
 - School <b>demographics</b> (more information and download [here](https://data.cityofnewyork.us/Education/School-Demographics-and-Accountability-Snapshot-20/ihfw-zy9j)).
 - <b>Class size</b> at the school level (more information and download [here](https://data.cityofnewyork.us/Education/2010-2011-Class-Size-School-level-detail/urz7-pzb3)).

 In what follows, we have a look on the data sets.
 Then, we clean and unify all the individual datasets into a single one in order to work with the data more easily.

 # Data description